 So, how do we go about working on memorizing things from God’s word?

 - Don’t get bogged down with citing texts verbatim.
-Verbatim means cite the text word-for-word, exactly as appears in the text.
-Now, don’t misunderstand me.
+Don’t misunderstand me.
 I’m not saying we shouldn’t pay attention to the wording of a verse.
-We should do our best to learn it as it is written, but at the same time, the wording will change slightly from the KJV to the NKJV to the NASB to the ASV to the ESV … you get the picture.
-Which one is right?
-All of them are.
-If you have learned verses in one translation and afterward switched to a different translation, you know the struggle of citing a text verbatim.
-I may be in a minority on this, but I’d rather folks know the content of a verse and miss a word than focus on citing it verbatim and not understanding it.
+Do our best to learn it as it is written, but understand, the wording differs slightly from one translation to another.
+If you have learned texts in one translation and then switched to a different translation, then you know the struggle of citing a text verbatim.
+I may be in the minority, but I’d rather folks know the content of a verse and miss a word than focus on citing it verbatim and not understanding it.

 - Listen to an audio Bible.
-If you are in a work setting where you are able to listen to music or such, consider listening to an audio Bible.
-It will help you to hear God’s word regularly and get it into your mind.
-While driving in your car, while you are at the gym, when you are cooking – when there’s an opportunity, listen to the Scriptures.
+Can you listen to music at work?
+If so, why not trade the music for an audio Bible?
+As you hear God’s word regularly it will get into your mind.
+While driving in your car, at the gym, or cooking, if there is an opportunity, listen to the Scriptures.

 - Write it down.
-Memorization is aided when we see something, when we hear something, and when we write it down.
+Memorization is aided if we see it, hear it, and write it down.
 Deuteronomy 6:9 reads, “You shall write them on the doorposts of your houses and on your gates” (cf. Deuteronomy 11:20).
-I suspect the application of the text was intended to be a figure rather than literal, but there is no reason it could not be done physically.
-And in doing so, it serves as a memory tool.
+I suspect the text was intended to be figurative, not literal, but why not do it physically?
+It will serve as a memory tool.

 May the Lord bless us as we work on memorizing His word.